Ish2K/order-book/README.md

    - Provides real-time updates of order status, trade execution, and order book updates through WebSocket communication.

 5. **Reset Session** (`/orders/reset`)
-   - This is remove all the data from the database and prepare a fresh orderbook session
+   - This will remove all the data from the database and prepare a fresh orderbook session

 ## Design Decisions